MadisonEvans94/Zettelkasten/nn.Embedding.md

 ---

-Certainly!
-Here's a markdown-based note on `nn.Embedding` in PyTorch:

----

 ### Introduction

 `nn.Embedding` is a layer provided by PyTorch in its neural network module.
 It's primarily used for converting sparse categorical data (like word indices) into dense vector representations (embeddings).